molily/molily.de/_testing-angular/testing-components.md

 This works as well.
 But if the feature under test is broken and the Output does not emit, `expect` is never called.

-Per default, Jasmine warns you that the spec has no expectations but treats the spec as successful.
+Per default, Jasmine warns you that the spec has no expectations but treats the spec as successful (see [Configuring Karma and Jasmine](../angular-testing-principles/#configuring-karma-and-jasmine)).
 We want the spec to fail explicitly in this case, so we make sure the expectation is always run.

 Now we have verified that `countChange` emits when the increment button is clicked.
-We also need to proof that the Output emits when using the decrement or reset features.
-We could do that by copying the code and adding two more specs:
+We also need to proof that the Output emits on decrement and reset.
+We can achieve that by adding two more specs that copy the existing spec:

 ```typescript
 it('emits countChange events on decrement', () => {